gamecook/gamecook.github.com/games/frogue.markdown

 </div>

 ##Instructions
 The red square is the player.
 Use the arrows keys to move.
 Refresh the page to load a new random level.
-Green boxes represent random spawn points which coudl stand in for monsters or items.
+Green boxes represent random spawn points which could stand in for monsters or items.

 ##Download